thehyve/transmart-core/transmart-batch/docs/data_formats/trial-visit-mapping.md

 Trial visit mapping (not yet implemented)
 -----------------------------

 The trial visit mapping file is used to map the trial visit labels to their corresponding time unit and its value.
 Trial visit labels can be present in the `TRIAL_VISIT_LABEL` variable of your clinical data file(s) and the `TIME_POINT` variable in [subject-sample mapping file(s)](subject-sample-mapping.md).
+Although not mandatory for incorporating trial visit data in your study, only in this file can the time unit and value be specified.

 TRIAL_VISIT_MAP_FILE format
 ------------